 By Wesley Gallagher

-Drug overdoses continue their alarmingly rapid rise in the US as the opioid crisis continues.
-The New York Post reports that the US, for the first time, surpassed 100,000 overdose deaths in the 12-month period ending in April 2021.
-While historically, the epidemic has been fueled by natural opioid painkillers and heroin, the recent rise in deaths has been linked to the increased use of illicit synthetic opioids like fentanyl.
+Drug overdoses continue their alarmingly rapid rise in the US as the opioid crisis continues, with The New York Times reporting that the United States reached nearly 110,000 overdose deaths in 2022.
+While historically, the epidemic has been fueled by natural opioid painkillers and heroin, the recent rise in deaths has been linked to the increased use of illicit synthetic opioids like fentanyl, which can now be found in common street drugs like cocaine, methamphetamine, and ecstasy (MDMA).
+There’s even growing evidence that fentanyl-laced marijuana is in circulation as well.

 According to the National Institute on Drug Abuse (NIDA), fentanyl is a synthetic opioid that is similar to morphine but 50 to 100 times more potent.
 It is approved for medical use as a painkiller, but it is also made illegally and sold as a street drug.

 What makes fentanyl most dangerous is not merely its potency, but the fact that it is often disguised as less potent opioids or laced in them clandestinely.
 Because it is so much stronger than these other drugs, it often leads to overdose.
-In fact, as of 2017, 59% of opioid-related deaths involved fentanyl.
+In fact, as of 2017, fentanyl was responsible for 59% of opioid-related deaths.

-Fentanyl is most often combined with other opioids to create a more intense high, but recently fentanyl-laced weed has been showing up on the scene as well.
-According to NBC News, a 16-year-old high school student in Connecticut was hospitalized after an overdose from suspected fentanyl-laced pot.
+Fentanyl is most often combined with other opioids to create a more intense high, but recently fentanyl-laced marijuana has been showing up on the scene as well.
+According to NBC News, a 16-year-old high school student in Connecticut was hospitalized after an overdose from suspected marijuana contaminated with fentanyl.

 The Connecticut State Department of Public Health issued a warning about the possible dangers of fentanyl-laced marijuana after several reports were received indicating opioid overdose symptoms in patients who claimed to only have smoked pot.
 In one instance, the marijuana was tested and found to have contained fentanyl.